googlefonts/how-to-hint-variable-fonts/README.md

 **Step 5: Adding the Res command**

 The Res addition to the command ResAnchor, for example, stands for Rendering Environment Specific, and ensures that the appropriate rounding happens, for the various rendering environments.
-This saves adding additional Hinting commands if Hinting is required to work in a variety of rendering environments._The Res command calls a Function, that is designed to also allow for more subtle rendering of features such as undershoots and overshoots
+This saves adding additional Hinting commands if Hinting is required to work in a variety of rendering environments._The Res command calls a Function, that is designed to also allow for more subtle rendering of features such as undershoots and overshoots_

-_( Please refer to the longer section on Res commands for more details.)_ **(link to this)**

 Switch to the VTTtalk window** (`ctlr 5`).
 Type Res before the YAnchor commands.
 Compile VTT Talk, (`ctrl r`) and save (`ctrl + s`).